It all started with a connection

 with women with Parkinson's Disease..

-Our co-founder found herself with a diagnosis of Young Onset Parkinson's Disease (YOPD) shortly after the birth of her daughter.
+Our Co-Founder, first noticed her something wrong with her handwriting whilst writing in a clients dietetic record card during a dietetic consultation.
+She was three months pregnant at the time and found herself with a diagnosis of Young Onset Parkinson's Disease (YOPD) shortly after the birth of her daughter.
 Shocked and stunned she turned to where she knew she would find answers - others with YOPD and she found this through her local support organisation, the Parkinsons Association of Ireland.
 She then went to the World Parkinson Congress (WPC) in Kyoto to learn as much as she could and to connect with others with YOPD.
 It was here that she connected with women with YOPD from around the world and suddenly felt less alone and scared.

 Through her connections with other women with YOPD she noticed a pattern - that like herself, many women noticed worsening of their Parkinson's Disease (PD) symptoms around their menstrual cycle and through the menopause transition.
 She decided to do a survey of women with PD around the world.
 The results were very interesting showing that women were indeed seeing worsening of their symptoms.
 Even more concerning was the lack of awareness or advice by neurologists on how to manage PD symptoms around their hormones fluctuations.